AdamField118/Chaotic_Pendulum/README.md

 Now that we have $\ddot{\theta}_1$ in terms of just the angles and angular velocities, we now can get $\ddot{\theta}_2$ with the equation we made earlier:
 $$\ddot{\theta}_2=-2\frac{l_1}{l_2}\ddot{\theta}_1\cos(\theta_1-\theta_2)+2\frac{l_1}{l_2}\dot{\theta}_1^2\sin(\theta_1-\theta_2)-6\frac{g}{l_2}\sin\theta_2$$
 I'm not too keen on plugging in and simplifying this, but now we have equations for $\ddot{\theta}_1$ and $\ddot{\theta}_2$ in terms of just $\theta_1,\theta_2,\dot{\theta}_1,\text{ and }\dot{\theta}_2$.
 The final equations are here:
+### Final Equations
 $$\ddot{\theta}_1 = \frac{-6(m_1+2m_2)g\sin\theta_1-2m_2l_1\dot{\theta}_1^2\sin(2\theta_1-2\theta_2)+12m_2g\sin\theta_2\cos(\theta_1-\theta_2)-2m_2l_2\dot{\theta}_2^2\sin(\theta_1-\theta_2)}{l_1(m_1+4m_2) - 4m_2l_1\cos^2(\theta_1-\theta_2)}.$$
 $$\ddot{\theta}_2=-2\frac{l_1}{l_2}\ddot{\theta}_1\cos(\theta_1-\theta_2)+2\frac{l_1}{l_2}\dot{\theta}_1^2\sin(\theta_1-\theta_2)-6\frac{g}{l_2}\sin\theta_2$$
 # Poster
-Here is an attached image of our poster:
+Here is an attached image of our poster, to be made.
-## Planning
-I think we primarily want this poster to focus on the development and results of the video processing program, then the talk we give after the second project period will likely be on the simulation and comparing approximations with real life data.
+# Presentation
+Here we can attach some information on our in class presentation, yet to be created.
 # Credits
 Made by Christopher Pacheco and Adam Field.
 Thank you Professor Noviello and TAs Drew and Holden for all the help.